 Employers may face a range of tough sanctions, both civil and criminal if they are found to be employing individuals who do not have the right to work.

 Human Resources staff can avoid this by ensuring full right to work checks are conducted in keeping with the latest Home Office guidance.
 We provide specialist advice on illegal working offences, best practices to avoid them, how to mitigate and report lapses and also how to respond if you fall foul.
-Following a slow-down during the pandemic, the Home Office has resumed compliance visits and official figures show a big rise in penalties which can amount to up to £20,000 for each staff member illegally employed.
+Following a slow-down during the pandemic, the Home Office has resumed compliance visits and official figures show a big rise in penalties which can amount to up to £20,000 for each staff member illegally employed and are set to triple in 2024.

 From 6 April 2022 employers are no longer permitted to accept some physical documents as evidence of right to work and instead are expected to use the free UK Visas & Immigration (UKVI) online checking tool for all biometric card holders.
-The latest Home Office guidelines were also updated on 6 April with an appendix to support employers seeking guidance on what documentation Ukrainian nationals will need to prove their right to work.
+The Home Office guidelines have also been updated with an appendix to support employers seeking guidance on what documentation Ukrainian nationals will need to prove their right to work.

 Click here for our quick guide to protecting yourself with right to work best practice, based on the latest Home Office guidance.